aeltyif/bookstore/README.md

-# bookstore
+# Bookstore

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an Ember JS application for a bookstore, you can view authors/books at will.

 ## Prerequisites